BaconErie/3d-display/README.md

 # Dependencies

-YuNet Face Detector Model is from the OpenCV Zoo. mi3ku currently uses an older version of the model because it uses an older version of OpenCV. https://github.com/opencv/opencv_zoo/tree/7e062e54cf5410c09b795ff71b4a255e58498c79/models/face_detection_yunet
+YuNet Face Detector Model is from the OpenCV Zoo.
+This project currently uses an older version of the model because it uses an older version of OpenCV. https://github.com/opencv/opencv_zoo/tree/7e062e54cf5410c09b795ff71b4a255e58498c79/models/face_detection_yunet

 # Timeline